ga4gh/pedigree/docs/source/pedigree-model.rst

 To support the interoperability of family health history data within and between existing standards (such as HL7 FHIR and Phenopackets), the GA4GH Clinical and PhenoTips Data Capture Workstream developed the Pedigree Conceptual Model.

-The Pedigree Conceptual Model defines core classes and their properties, and is based on the `The Recommended Common Data Set for Family Health History <https://docs.google.com/document/d/1GQRd5jeZeB5qhHclLZxDe6kPD173bXWGYlTsmCbTeuI/edit>`_.
+The Pedigree Conceptual Model defines core classes and their properties, and is based on the `A Recommendation for The Common Data Set for Family Health History <https://docs.google.com/document/d/1GQRd5jeZeB5qhHclLZxDe6kPD173bXWGYlTsmCbTeuI/edit>`_.